puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/variables.md

 }
 {% endhighlight %}

-Once you have created the facts.pp file, enforce it using the appropriate `puppet apply` command, but not before you verify that the syntax is correct and have tried simulating it first.
-Refer to the Manifests quest if you need to refresh you memory on how to apply a manifest.
+Once you have created the facts.pp file, enforce it using the appropriate `puppet apply` command, after verifying that the syntax is correct.

 You should see your message displayed along with Puppet's other notifications.
 You can also use the `cat` command or a text editor to have a look at the `message.txt` file with the same content.